 In December 2019 with the worldwide spread of COVID-19, the economy of the United States was greatly impacted.
 We continue to see shortages of inventory along with increases in pricing and delays in shipments.
-Coupled with that, the federal funding allotted to school systems will be coming to an end, and the uncertainty of how the School District will continue to maintain adequate funding weighs heavily upon the School District.
+Coupled with that, the federal funding allotted to school systems has ended and the uncertainty of how the School District will continue to maintain adequate funding weighs heavily upon the School District.